About us…

 THE FOUNDER: Denise S. Ruiz

-Denise S. Ruiz is a queer Boricua creative raised and living on the traditional unceded homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
-Daughter of Mary (Ibae Bayen Tonu) & Kenny.
+Denise S. Ruiz Raised and living on the traditional unceded homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
+Daughter of Mary & Kenny.
 Mother of Elijah & Coda.
-Guided by her ancestors and Divine.
+Guided by her ancestors and Divine Spirit.

-Denise unapologetically centers BIPOC brilliance, especially femmes.
 She is the founder and director of The Honeycomb Network (est. 2020 - present), a holistic, multi-functional community space + network in the Humboldt Park community of Chicago, offering co-working, co-creating + collective care services.
 The physical & digital space hosts a boutique apothecary gift shop, community events, + a BIPOC Network of healers, makers and holistic service providers.

 She was the visionary, co-creator and co-founder of Books, Brunch & Botánica (est. 2017 - 2020) which was the first collaborative project that exclusively centered Womxn of Color healers and creatives from across Chicago communities as facilitators, makers and leaders in a quarterly offering of wellness workshops, used books, markets and accessible plant based nourishment.

 She is the founder and designer at Madre de Perla Designs (est. 2013) which utilizes vintage and upcycled elements creating one of a kind bags and accessories that celebrates diasporic Caribbean culture.
-Her installation art + design work has been featured at The Lubeznik Center for the Arts in Michigan City (2023), The Brujeria Festival in New York (2023), &The National Museum of Puerto Rican Arts and Culture (2024)
+Her installation art + design work has been featured at The Lubeznik Center for the Arts in Michigan City (2023), The Brujeria Festival in New York (2023), & The National Museum of Puerto Rican Arts and Culture (2024)

 As a writer she is a two time Gwendolyn Brooks open mic poetry finalist.
 And she has been on stages in Chicago, and New York.
-Currently, she is a blossoming herbalist/bruja futurist in training.

 To connect with Denise for 1:1 consultations in:

 1.)
-Design work for space or adornment
+Design Work for Space or Adornment

 2.)
-Event Curation + workshops
+Creative Event Curation, Coordination + Workshops

 3.)
 Ideation and vision partnering